Minnesota Legislature: Establishment and early statehood

-Early in Minnesota's statehood, the legislature had direct control over the city charters that set the groundwork for governments in municipalities across the state.
-In the early period, many laws were written for specific cities.
+Early in Minnesota's statehood, the legislature had direct control over the city charters that set the groundwork for municipal governments across the state.
+In the early period, many laws were written by the legislature for specific cities.
 The practice was outlawed in 1881, though attempts to enact municipal legislation were still made.
-For instance, the long-standing Minneapolis Park and Recreation Board and the city's now defunct Library Board were both created by the legislature in the next several years.
+For instance, the long-standing Minneapolis Park and Recreation Board and the city's now-defunct Library Board were both created by the legislature in the 1880s.
 The Minnesota Constitution was amended in 1896 to give cities direct control over their own charters.